-- 2.1 For September 2021 entry into Year 12, the anticipated capacity of the sixth form across both sites will be 200. - 2.2 This number includes a minimum of 4 places for external applicants. - 2.3 Pupils in Year 11 at either Ricards Lodge or Rutlish will be considered as internal applicants, regardless of the location of their chosen course of study. - 2.4 If there are insufficient internal applicants who meet the entry requirements, additional places may be available for external applicants. - 2.5 If there are insufficient external applicants who meet the entry requirements, additional places may be available for internal applicants.
+- 2.1 There will be a minimum of four places for external applicants for September 2022 entry into Year 12.
+The anticipated capacity of the sixth form across all courses and both sites will be 200.
+All remaining places will be filled by internal candidates. - 2.2 Pupils in Year 11 at either Ricards Lodge or Rutlish will be considered as internal applicants, regardless of the location of their chosen course of study.
+All other students will be deemed as external applicants and considered for the four places available.
+Separate waiting lists will be held for internal and external candidates as outlined in 4.2. - 2.3 If there are insufficient internal applicants who meet the entry requirements, additional places may be available for external applicants. - 2.4 If there are insufficient external applicants who meet the entry requirements, additional places may be available for internal applicants.